Man in safety goggles holding a tray with fire, while another person uses a long stick to ignite it in a laboratory or classroom setting.

 People at a farm petting zoo with goats, sheep, chickens, and a large wooden sculpture of a face.

-A young boy with red hair and blue eyes sitting at a desk in a classroom, smiling, wearing a white paint-splattered smock, holding a paintbrush in one hand and a palette with paint in the other.
-There are worksheets and colored pencils on the desk.
+A young boy with blonde hair and blue eyes smiling while sitting at a desk in an art classroom, wearing a white paint-splattered smock, holding a paintbrush, with watercolors and drawing paper in front of him.

 PiXL In Action: Season 2